What Is a Class 7 Licence in Canada?

 Nova Scotia Class 7 Restrictions

-• Licence holders are only allowed to operate Class 5 vehicles with one passenger present.
+• Licence holders must be accompanied by a supervising driver and follow passenger restrictions depending on the stage of the graduated system.
 The passenger must be a fully-licenced Class 5 driver or higher.

 • Class 7 licence holders cannot have a blood alcohol content higher than zero.